LaurenceW01/plant-database-api/chatgpt_instructions.md

    - Include frost protection temps

 4. **Weather Integration:**
    GOOD: "Given the current temperature of 92°F and high humidity, water your tomatoes early morning.
-The 10-day forecast shows cooler temperatures next week with highs in the 70s, which would be perfect for transplanting."
+The 7-day forecast shows a chance of thunderstorms next week with highs in the 80s, which would be perfect for transplanting after the rain."
    BAD: "Current weather: 92°F, humid.
 Forecast: Rain 60%.
 Water tomatoes early."

 5. **Photo Process:**